We love our pets, but that doesn’t mean we have to go broke for them to be well-fed.

 That being said, make sure your pet will actually eat the food first.
 If you’re switching them to a new product, start with a single small sized bag to see if they like it before hauling a large bag home.
 A picky pet won’t care about how much food you bought — if they don’t like it, they won’t eat it.

 Feeding pets more than their serving size means you’ll need to buy more frequently.
 If you’re giving Fido two cups when he only needs one, you’re buying food twice as much as you really need to.

 Plus, overeating raises health concerns.
 Pet obesity is gaining for the seventh year in a row, costing Americans tens of millions of dollars each year.
-The overfeeding may seem like only a few dollars wasted in the moment, but in the long run, the costs add up.
+The overfeeding may seem like only a few dollars wasted at the moment, but in the long run, the costs add up.

 During your next trip to the vet, ask how much you should feed your pet per serving.
 Then, keep a measuring cup on hand to make extra sure you’re giving out the right portions.

 Meet the Author